zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Sat Aug 28 2021 10:44:47 AM Beijing`]
+1. Python code generator is coming.
+It should be almost complete.
+I will add the documentation in the next few days.

 [`Fri Aug 06 2021 10:05:20 AM Beijing`]
 1. improved the workflow and docker build, and the test cases can now run automatically.